Document

 Latest Updates

-• SEBI’s Continued Reforms: SEBI has streamlined GDR issuance processes, encouraging more Indian firms to tap global markets.
+• SEBI’s Continued Reforms: SEBI has streamlined the GDR issuance process, encouraging more Indian firms to tap into global markets.

 • GIFT City’s Role: The IFSC in Gujarat is increasingly pivotal for GDR listings, with enhanced infrastructure for cross-border transactions.